milascristina/Centru-de-Adoptie-Animale/README.md

 # Animal Adoption Centre

 ## Overview
 This is a JavaFX-based application that allows users to view adoption centres, see available animals for adoption, and filter animals by type (dog, cat, or all types).
 Each adoption centre is represented by a separate window displaying detailed information, including the name, location, capacity, and occupancy rate.
-The application allows for requesting a transfer of an animal and provides a combobox for filtering animals.

 ## Features
 - **Adoption Centre Information:** View the name, location, capacity, and occupancy of each adoption centre.